 10. Placing an Order to Deal.

 10.1.
 We will treat each Order you place for the share dealing services as an offer to purchase services subject to this Agreement.
-We may, in our reasonable discretion, refuse to accept any Order or instruction from you or we may accept your Order subject to certain conditions or we may, acting reasonably, refuse to proceed with an Order that we have accepted.
-If we do this, we will notify you in writing unless we are prevented from doing so by law.
+We may, in our reasonable discretion, refuse to accept any Order or instruction from you or we may accept your Order subject to certain conditions or we may, acting reasonably, refuse to proceed with an Order that we have accepted (including but not limited to situations where we are unable to execute your Order due to restrictions with our executing brokers or other third parties, trading venues or due to unusual market conditions).
+If we do this, we will make all reasonable efforts to facilitate sales and to notify you in writing unless we are prevented from doing so by law.

 10.2.
 By placing an Order for the purchase of Investments, you agree that you will have sufficient funds in your account on the date when you are required to make the payment to settle the trade.
 We may accept the Order even if there are not sufficient funds at the point of placing the trade.